 Because program directors create their own respective itineraries, each program will have different costs, which will be posted on the Belmont invoice the semester prior to the program.
 All tuition and program fees must be paid to Belmont before the program begins.
 Any student who has not paid their tuition and program fees will be subject to removal from that program.

 Billing for long-term programs will be different based on the type of program your son or daughter participates in.
 In every case, students on long-term study abroad programs will be billed Belmont semester tuition, just as they would any other semester.
-Students participating in direct enroll programs or programs through affiliate providers will also be charged a $3,000 program fee by Belmont.
-However, if the price of the program is greater than the sum of Belmont tuition and the program fee, the study abroad provider will bill the student separately.
-Students participating in exchange programs will not be charged the program fee due to an arrangement between Belmont and their host university, but any housing costs a student incurs will be paid directly to the host university.
+Students participating in exchange programs will pay housing directly to the host institution and not through Belmont.
+Students going through direct enroll programs or through affiliate providers will owe the total published program fee.
+They will first be billed Belmont tuition and then be sent a second bill for the difference in total program cost and what has already been paid for in Belmont tuition.
+The fee includes housing while abroad.

 There are ways for students to use their scholarships or other financial aid to help pay for some of the cost of their respective study abroad programs, and students can apply for further aid or outside scholarships to further help defer the cost of studying abroad.
 For more information about this or other financial concerns, please email Katie Ashley, the study abroad contact in the office of Student Financial Services.